hot-dogs/whots16-data-report/docs/source/5_section.md

 offsets are not apparent, and there may have been multiple causes (see Freitag et al. (1999) for a similar experience with conductivity cells during COARE).
 For some instruments, the offset was negative, caused perhaps by biofouling of the conductivity cell.
-In contrast, for others, the offset was positive, caused by scouring the inside of the conductivity cell (possibly by the instrument's continuous up and down motion in an abundant field of diatoms).
+In contrast, for others, the offset was positive, possibly caused by scouring the inside of the conductivity cell (by the instrument's continuous up and down motion in an abundant field of diatoms).
 A visual inspection of the instruments after recovery did not show any apparent signs of biofouling.
 There were no cell scourings reported in the post-recovery reviews